Property Investors Pay Different Taxes Than Other Business Owners

 Not every accountant who says they handle property actually understands it.
 Here is what to check.

-- Do they understand SDLT surcharges?
-Ask them to explain the 3% surcharge on second homes and the 3% company surcharge.
+• Do they understand SDLT surcharges?
+Ask them to explain the 5% additional-dwelling surcharge (which rose from 3% to 5% on 31 October 2024) and how it applies to companies.

-Our ICAEW qualified team at Holloway Davies handles property portfolios of all sizes, from single buy-to-let landlords in Sheffield to multi-million-pound commercial property companies in Canary Wharf.
+Our experienced team at Holloway Davies handles property portfolios of all sizes, from single buy-to-let landlords in Sheffield to multi-million-pound commercial property companies in Canary Wharf.
 We file ATED returns, calculate SDLT on complex acquisitions, and structure portfolios to minimise tax within the rules.

 The Cost of Getting It Wrong